ExObsSim/ExoRad2-public/docs/source/index.rst

 Please, report any issue or inaccuracy to the developers to support the implementation.

-.. warning:: You are using a `beta` version of ExoRad.
-We are completing and testing the software right now, and more functions are coming.
-We will be more than happy to receive your support and feedback: let us know of any inaccuracy.
+.. note:: We are still completing and testing the software right now, and more functions are coming.
+        if you want to be kept update, subscribe to the gitHub repository.

 .. warning:: This documentation is not completed yet.
-If you intend to use the software, please contact the developers for help.
+If you find any issue or difficulty, please contact the developers_ for help.

 Cite